-If your rose bushes have clusters of little pink or green bugs on them, there’s a good chance you’ve got an infestation of rose aphids.
+If your rose bushes have clusters of little pink or green bugs, there’s a good chance you have an infestation of rose aphids.

 But don’t fret—there are several natural remedies to get them out of your garden and get your rose bushes back to their beautiful best.

-In this article, you’ll learn how to control rose aphids the all-natural way, using methods that are safe, organic, and environmentally friendly.
+In this article, you’ll discover how to control rose aphids naturally.
+We’ll focus on safe, organic, and eco-friendly methods.

 Identification